 Where should you start?

 - Read.
 Read.
 Read.
-Before you upgrade to the STP complaint version of your software or start reporting to the ATO, read about STP and how it is changing your current reporting procedures;
+Before you upgrade to the STP compliant version of your software or start reporting to the ATO, read about STP and how it is changing your current reporting procedures;